 As NHS England now focuses on embedding rehabilitation into its overall clinical priority programmes; the NHSCSI report Improving Rehabilitation Service Community of Practice: Networking for sustainable improvement in rehabilitation proposes that it is vital that people continue to network within and across regions to capture the contribution of rehabilitation and inform regional and local strategic priorities and Sustainable Transformation Plans.

-This web-based resource remains open to anyone with an interest in improving rehabilitation services and it is hoped that both the body of work built by the IRSCOP and that the connections made will be built upon as those passionate about rehabilitation continue to exercise their potential to make a difference.
+The web-based resources available here remain open to anyone with an interest in improving rehabilitation services and it is hoped that both the body of work built by the IRSCOP and the connections made will be built upon as those passionate about rehabilitation continue to exercise their potential to make a difference.